vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 Values

-* `url` - This is the URL to the endpoint used for getting user information from the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
+* `url` - This is the URL to the endpoint used for getting user information from the [Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
 * `headers` - The user info API uses Bearer Token Authentication.
-For more information, see the [Vipps Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
+For more information, see the [Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/).
 * `profile` - Which attributes will be collected and how they will be used to create an Auth0 user.
 The `user_id` parameter is used to create a unique identifier for the signed-up user.
 This should be created from the `sub` which is a unique identifier corresponding to a Vipps user.
 For more information about Vipps's unique identifier see [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api/userinfo-api-faq/#what-is-the-sub)

 ## Add a Social Connection to your Application